 If a person accidentally takes your pet's medicine they should contact their doctor immediately.
-This leaflet along with any remaining medication and its container (even if it is empty) should be taken with them.
+This leaflet along with any remaining medication, and its containers (even if they are empty), should be taken with them.

 Whom do I contact if I want to know more?